 Be sure to keep your voice light and positive.
 Take a deep breath and relax.
 This can take time, but there's nothing to be stressed about.

 It's also important to keep training sessions short and upbeat.
 Training sessions that are too long tend to become frustrating for both you and your dog.
 Keep training to about 10 minutes each time, and try to end each session on a positive note.

 Add the Roll Over Command

 If your dog doesn't immediately respond to the command, you can phase out the treat more slowly.
-Start by giving your dog the command "roll over," and use the treat to lure him part of the way over.
-Move the treat away from him once he is in motion.
-Slowly decrease how far you lure him with each training session.
+Start by giving your dog the command "roll over," and use the treat to lure it part of the way over.
+Move the treat away once the dog is in motion.
+Slowly decrease how far you lure it with each training session.
 Most dogs catch on quickly, and will soon be dropping into a roll on your command.